Dycool/Nintendo-Switch-Windows-Control/README.md

 # NS PC Control

-**Control your console from a PC (Windows, Linux, macOS) or through your browser/phone with low latency using a Raspberry Pi.**
+**Control your switch or switch 2 console from a PC (Windows, Linux, macOS) or through your browser/phone with low latency using a Raspberry Pi.**

 This project was built from scratch in **C++** and uses **UDP** for low latency.
 It is designed for playing console games with your PC controller while avoiding the typical lag of Bluetooth or heavy script-based solutions.